BlerinaMulliqi/homework-1/README.md

 What's one webpage you like?
 Why?
 I like LinkedIn because it allows users to create profiles and connections to others with similar careers.
 ### 12. Website I don’t like

-What's one webpage you like?
+What's one webpage you don't like?
 Why?
+I don't like Facebook, apparently is a waste of time.

 ### 13. Resources